williiam-tran/ttl-class-sync/content/index.md

 I doubt I'll ever have as many extravagant field trips as I did back then.
 I got to see so much of Vietnam's beauty and historical richness — things I **had long taken for granted**.

 But it wasn’t just the scenes and places I overlooked; it was the people too.
-I discovered so many new emotions —ones that were pivotal, inevitable, but bitterish—regret, sorrow, rage, and that heartbroken feeling, or whatever you’d name it.
+I discovered so many new emotions—ones that were pivotal, inevitable, but bitterish—regret, sorrow, rage, and that heartbroken feeling, or whatever you’d name it.

 Most of these feelings were directed at myself: for the decisions I left unmade, for the precious people I failed to cherish until they quietly walked out of my life forever.